flozz/threadify/README.md

 });
 ```

-To fix it, you can modify the code like this:
+To fix it, you can modify it like this:

 ```javascript
 var myFunction = threadify(function (param1, param2) {